 SECTION 1.
 Purpose of Policy

 SECTION 1.1.
-The purpose of the policy of the Board of (insert school) is to outline employee’s rights regarding leave for judicial, military, and religious reasons.
+The purpose of the policy of the Board of The Leadership School is to outline employee’s rights regarding leave for judicial, military, and religious reasons.

 SECTION 2.
 Types of Leave

 SECTION 2.1.
-All (Charter School) employees shall be allowed a leave of absence without loss of pay and without deduction of any amounts otherwise received as compensation for service as an employee for the purpose of attending jury duty or a judicial proceeding in response to a subpoena or other court order or process arising out of the employee's duties as an employee of the school.
-Employees who serve as jurors shall not have the jury leave deducted from sick or personal leave, and no employee utilizing jury leave shall be required to pay the cost of employing a substitute to serve in his/her absence.
+All Leadership School employees shall be allowed a leave of absence without loss of pay and without deduction of any amounts otherwise received as compensation for service as an employee for the purpose of attending jury duty or a judicial proceeding in response to a subpoena or other court order or process arising out of the employee's duties as an employee of the school.
+Employees who serve as jurors shall not have the jury leave deducted from sick or personal leave, and no employee utilizing jury leave shall be required to pay the cost of employing a substitute to serve in their absence.
 Employees who qualify for this leave may retain juror compensation.

 SECTION 2.2.
-All (Charter School) employees will be paid for a maximum period of 18 working days for ordered military duty.
+All Leadership School employees will be paid for a maximum period of 18 working days for ordered military duty.
 Applicable federal and state laws will be followed.

 SECTION 2.3.
 Leave for religious holidays may be granted to benefits eligible employees.
 Leave for religious holidays may not exceed three days per work year.
-The leave should be made up by the employee at a time mutually agreed upon by the employee and the (School Leader or other title), but shall not be deducted from sick or personal leave
+The leave should be made up by the employee at a time mutually agreed upon by the employee and the Executive Director, but shall not be deducted from sick or personal leave

 SECTION 3.
 Notice

 SECTION 3.1.
-Employees shall provide in writing to the (School Leader or other title) with a minimum of (two weeks) notice, or in the case of judicial duty, as soon as practicable, the need for leave under this policy.
+Employees shall provide in writing to the Executive Director with a minimum of (two weeks) notice, or in the case of judicial duty, as soon as practicable, the need for leave under this policy.
 Notification should include the reason for the request for leave, the date(s) if known, and a copy of any supporting documentation such as a jury summons.

+Employment at Will

+Missouri recognizes the doctrine of “employment at will.”
+According to Missouri statutes, employment at will means that in the absence of a written contract of employment for a defined duration, an employer can terminate an employee for good cause, bad cause, or no cause at all, so long as it is not an illegal cause (i.e., based on discrimination).
+If the school elects not to contract with its employees, the school should have all employees sign an “at-will” confirmation stating that they understand that, in accordance with Missouri law, they are considered an at-will employee.

+If the school elects to enter into a formalized contract with an employee, the contract should contain, at a minimum, the following provisions:

+Title of the position;

+Authority of the employer related to making changes to the position, salary, duties, etc.

+Beginning and end dates of the contract;

+Any provisionary period and requirements for permanent employment;

+Compensation and benefits;

+Termination clauses;

+Signatures of the employee and the employer

-Employment Status: At-Will or Contracted Employment Model Policy
+Employment Status: At-Will or Contracted Employment Policy

 The Board of The Leadership School adopts the following policy, effective on the date of adoption by the Board.